Colleges and Schools

 The baccalaureate and master's programs at Drexel University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

-The Goodwin College of Professional Studies emphasize strong communication skills and a solid foundation in information technology, preparing you for a new career or advancement in your current field.
+The Goodwin College of Professional Studies emphasizes strong communication skills and a solid foundation in information technology, preparing you for a new career or advancement in your current field.